 Click the Export button to export the debugging log.

-We will review your debugging log and get back to you as soon as we can!
+We will review your logs and get back to you as soon as we can!

 Also, if you haven't already, make sure you disable Debugging Mode.